How to Grow Strawberries

 How to grow Strawberries

 The fruit needs to be protected from the soil and often a mulch of straw or hay is used.
 I like to use Strulch, which is a light, organic mulch ideal for strawberries.
-When growing strawberries it is an important step to take the time to cover the growing area with straw or a similar medium, as shown in the image above top left.
+When growing strawberries it is an important step to take the time to cover the growing area with straw or a similar medium, as shown in the image above right.
 The plants need to be tucked in with the Strulch close the the plant, so the leaves and fruit are lifted above soil level.
+The image above right shows the strawberry bed mulched with Strulch

-Netting of some sort is inevitable.
+Netting of some sort is inevitable because the birds will eat the fruit.
 Fruit cages can be expensive, but obviously as they are purpose built, very serviceable.
-Equally useful, and does the job, is a home made cage from bamboo sticks, simple connecting joints sold a DIY stores, (image left ) net over the top secured by tent pegs.
+Equally useful, and does the job, is a home made cage from bamboo sticks, simple connecting joints sold a DIY stores, (image below ) with net over the top secured in the ground by tent pegs.
 The netting needs to be raised above the strawberry plants, as the birds will still peck at the fruit if the net is on top of the plants, and the plants will grow through the net becoming entangled in the netting making it very hard to remove and pick the fruit.
 When making the cage push the bamboo canes in as far as they will go to withstand the summer gales.

 Growing Alpine Strawberries